jazxii/jazxii/README.md

 ### Hi there 👋
-- 📚 Kotlin App Dev
+- 📚 Kotlin App Dev.
-- 💻 Newbie Web Developer
+- 💻 Newbie Web Developer..
+- ⚡ EEE

 <!--
 **jazxii/jazxii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.